confluentinc/librdkafka/CONTRIBUTING.md

 In emacs, use `c-set-style "linux`.
 For C++, use Google's C++ style.

+Fix formatting issues by running `make style-fix` prior to committing.

 ## Comments

 Use `/* .. */` comments, not `// ..`